ayomidefagboyo/instamatch/README.md

 # instamatch

-finding a friend around can be difficult , this onging webapp project soves this by recommending instagram profiles of possible friends based on your answers to matching questions
+Finding a friend around can be difficult , this on going webapp project solves this by recommending instagram profiles of possible friends based on your answers to matching questions